 Hands-on learning offers a number of benefits over rote learning, such as

-This type of educational experience encourages children to move information from short-term to long-term memory, making the acquisition of knowledge more personal and meaningful.
+Such form of education fosters children to transfer information between short-term and long-term memory, thus making the process of learning a knowledge more personal and meaningful.

 This kind of distraction seemed to happen regularly during explicit lessons.
 Something magical occurred when we transitioned to a hands-on activity using manipulatives to physically model addition.
 The students were engaged, on task, and focused.